isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 4. How do residents in Malaysia apply for a SafeTravel Pass to travel to Singapore under the RGL?
 What are the steps from the time I put in an application to the time I obtain a SafeTravel Pass?
 How long is the processing time?
 What documents do I need to submit?

-Residents in Malaysia seeking to travel to Singapore for short-term essential business or official travel via the RGL must be hosted by a company or a government agency in Singapore.
-The host company can file the application for a SafeTravel Pass on behalf of the traveller either directly, or through a sponsoring government agency.<sup>1</sup> Host companies submitting applications for a SafeTravel Pass directly can do so at <https://go.gov.sg/rglapp>.
+Residents in Malaysia seeking to travel to Singapore via the RGL must be hosted by a company or a government agency in Singapore.
+The host company can file the application for a SafeTravel Pass on behalf of the traveller either directly at <https://go.gov.sg/rglapp>, or through a sponsoring government agency.<sup>1</sup>.

 When applying for the SafeTravel Pass, Proof of Residency in Malaysia is required.
 Malaysian Citizens should present a copy of their passport for submission.
 Non-Malaysian Citizens who are resident in Malaysia should present a copy of their Malaysian long-term pass ID for submission.